 - Resources for teachers and students.

-We offer summer schools to help you prepare for teaching, network and refresh your practice.
-We don't currently have any upcoming summer schools but please contact us with any enquiries: email@example.com.
+We offer summer schools to help you prepare for teaching, network and refresh your practice, please contact us to make an enquiry: firstname.lastname@example.org.

 Previous summer schools have included an intensive week of training and networking, with a focus on KS3, GCSE and A-level dance and open level sessions which can be adapted to a variety of teaching contexts.
 Delegates attended for one day or up to four and were day or residential delegates.